firmannf/firmannf.github.io/_posts/2017-02-05-Git-Branching-Model-Sharing.md

 ---

 ### Background Problem
+For sharing session in UNIKOM CodeLabs division, I will share my story about using Git.
 I've been using Git since 3 years ago.
 I usually just create one branch called `master` (You must be familiar with it).
 Everything is fine when I work alone.
 There is different story when I work with the team.
 Too much code conflict, uncounted pull, integration error are some problems with just one branch exist. <!-- more --> When I was suffering and trying to looking for solution, I found a good reference.
 Thanks to <a href="http://nvie.com/posts/a-successful-git-branching-model/">`nvie.com`</a> that give me inspiration how to make a good branching model.

 <br/>